2020–21 United States Senate special election in Georgia: Runoff

 The runoff election for Isakson's former seat was on January 5, 2021.
-The regularly scheduled runoff election for the Georgia U.S. Senate seat held by Republican David Perdue was also decided in a January 5 runoff.
+The regularly scheduled runoff election for the Georgia U.S. Senate seat held by Republican David Perdue was also decided in a January 5 runoff, but was defeated by Jon Ossoff also in a close finish.
 Before the Georgia runoffs in the 2020 U.S. Senate elections, Republicans held 50 Senate seats and the Democratic caucus held 48.
 Warnock declared victory on January 6, 2021.
 If Democrats won the other Georgia runoff held on January 5, their caucus would gain control of the Senate, as the resultant 50–50 tie would be broken by Democratic vice president-elect Kamala Harris.
 If they lost the second race, Republicans would retain control.
 The extremely high political stakes caused the races to attract significant attention nationwide.
 They were the third and fourth Senate runoff elections held in Georgia since runoffs were first mandated in 1964, after runoffs in 1992 and 2008.
 It was also the third time that both of Georgia's Senate seats have been up for election at the same time, following double-barrel elections in 1914 and 1932.
 The Associated Press and other major news outlets called the race for Warnock in the early morning hours of January 6.
 His win was attributed to heavy black voter turnout.

 The deadline for registration for the runoff election was December 7.
 Absentee ballots for the runoff were sent out beginning on November 18, and in-person voting began on December 14.